muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 - **Fractional**

-*Some of the above may be renamed to read more nicely.*

 A *primary possrep* is a member of the reasonable minimum set of MUON possreps that bootstraps every syntax.
 Each one is of exactly one of these 2 kinds:  *simple primary possrep*, *collective primary possrep*.